andypiper/my-glitch-in-bio/NOTES.md

   - could also just put them in as images in the list items _shrug_
   - also twemoji are CC BY-4.0 -> attribution req'd if used
 - podcast / audio player plugin to unfold from the Podcast button? listed in page?
-  - could point to latest episode in podcast RSS
+  - could point to latest episode, using the podcast RSS
 - ~~make the `avatarImageAlt` a mouseover effect?~~

 (thought, as I continue to poke... this is addictive... need to think about curating a list like this to keep it fresh, relevant, and useful)